-- Planning – unfortunately many projects are poorly planned at their start.
+Unfortunately, many projects are poorly planned at their start.
 I’m not just talking about the construction schedule but rather about how you are going to construct the project, what resources you’ll need, and when they’ll be required.
 It includes among others, selecting a construction methodology, selecting the most suitable resources, picking the construction team, and ordering materials timely.
-Too often the wrong choices are made at the start of the project which negatively impact the project later.
+Too often the wrong choices are made at the start of the project which negatively impacts the project later.

-- Quality – a large problem on construction projects is poor quality which causes work to be redone.
-Some of this is due to careless mistakes when measuring and setting-out and others is because of a lack of skilled people.
+A large problem with construction projects is the poor quality which causes work to be redone.
+Some of this is due to careless mistakes when measuring and setting-out and others are because of a lack of skilled people.

-- Ensure equipment doesn’t breakdown – repeated equipment breakdowns disrupts production and negatively impacts employee morale.
+Repeated equipment breakdowns disrupt production and negatively impact employee morale.
 A crane malfunction can cause a whole section of work to stand.
 Provide reliable equipment.
 Encourage operators to look after the equipment.
 Implement regular maintenance checks.
 Oh, and talking about maintenance try and have this done outside working hours or during rest breaks.
 Stopping a crane or excavator in the middle of a shift for routine maintenance brings the whole team to a standstill.

-- Poor communication – does your crew know what they are supposed to do?
+Does your crew know what they are supposed to do?
 Do they understand the schedule – what has to be completed first and why?
 Poor communication leads to errors.
-In today’s environment where our construction projects employ people of different nationalities, cultures and languages, communication become even more important.
+In today’s environment where our construction projects employ people of different nationalities, cultures, and languages, communication becomes even more important.
 Just because someone says ‘yes’ when you’re talking to them doesn’t mean they actually understood what you said.

-- Material handling – poor logistics and not getting materials to where they’re needed on a construction site can strangle production.
+Poor logistics and not getting materials to where they’re needed on a construction site can strangle production.
 Teams waiting for materials or cranes are unproductive.
 Even packaging material differently can improve its handling.
-Having material delivered on pallets for instance could mean a slight increase in cost, but being able to quickly and efficiently move the materials on the project site will repay this cost back several times over.
-Moving materials after-hours or bringing another crane to site could prevent our teams standing waiting for materials.
+Having material delivered on pallets, for instance, could mean a slight increase in cost, but being able to quickly and efficiently move the materials on the project site will repay this cost back several times over.
+Moving materials after-hours or bringing another crane to the site could prevent our teams from standing waiting for materials.
 Constantly be on the lookout for these bottlenecks.

-- Double handling of materials – often materials are off-loaded in the wrong place or far from the work area.
+Often materials are off-loaded in the wrong place or far from the work area.
 Plan the work areas so materials can be placed near where they’re needed.
 Plan deliveries so the items that are required first are delivered before those that are required later.
 Have lay-down areas prepared ready ahead of when the materials will be delivered.
 Try and plan deliveries of large items so they can be off-loaded from the trucks directly to their final position.
-Double handling material requires additional people and cranes and exposes the materials to risk of damage.
+Double handling material requires additional people and cranes and exposes the materials to the risk of damage.

-- Poorly motivated workers – often workers are poorly motivated which leads to lower productivity.
-Poor morale may be due to poor pay, poor working conditions, hiccups paying wages, excessively long shifts, machinery break-downs or poor supervision.
+Often workers are poorly motivated which leads to lower productivity.
+Poor morale may be due to poor pay, poor working conditions, hiccups paying wages, excessively long shifts, machinery breakdowns or poor supervision.
 The way management and supervisors treat workers can impact morale.
-Also, if management have poor morale, are glum and downbeat, this will rub off on workers impacting their morale.
+Also, if management has poor morale, are glum and downbeat, this will rub off on workers impacting their morale.

 Don’t be too quick to blame your workers for poor construction productivity.
 First look at management and ensure they are managing the construction project effectively and providing workers with the correct tools and skills.
 Even slight improvements in productivity can yield dramatic results in production, leading to improved quality, safety and profits.
 Managers need to be continually looking for ways to improve construction productivity, always checking there are no bottlenecks or roadblocks impacting productivity.